puppetlabs/puppetlabs-docker_platform/README.md

 #####`socket_group`

 Group ownership of the Unix control socket.
-Valid values: TODO.
+Accepts a Unix user group.
 Defaults to undefined.

 #####`extra_parameters`

 Any extra parameters that should be passed to the Docker daemon.
-Valid values: TODO.
 Defaults to undefined.

 #####`shell_values`